Basingstoke Bluefins Parent & Swimmer Hub

 Our Framework - How Bluefins works in practice

-The Bluefins Framework shows how our programme is organised, from squad structure, pathways and criteria to training timetables and how new swimmers join.
+The Bluefins Framework shows how our programme is organised, from squad structure, pathways and progression criteria to training timetables and how new swimmers join.

 How to Join Bluefins